 In the Engadin, no accommodation is far from the next lake, as our hotel and holiday home search option shows.
 Numerous sports shops provide suitable equipment, while our water sports schools will give you the necessary skills.
 And the Maloja wind?
 There’s plenty for everyone – and it’s free of charge!

-It’s just not normal, all this swimming, surfing and paddling like there’s no tomorrow … But then again, isn’t it this zeal that turns our mountain lakes into magnificent sports arenas?
+It’s just not normal, all this swimming, surfing and paddling like there’s no tomorrow … But then again, isn’t it this enthusiasm that turns our mountain lakes into magnificent sports arenas?
 Yes!
-Just come and feel the joy and passion of international top athletes and amateurs when they conquer the world of waves.
-Or better: Join them and have great fun at one of our exciting water sports events!
+Come and feel the joy and passion of international top athletes and amateurs as they conquer the world of waves.
+Or better yet - join them and have great fun at one of our exciting water sports events!

 Want to get away from it all and simply enjoy a day on the lake?
 While sailing with friends, or just you and your SUP board on a quiet morning?
 Read here about those and other moments of happiness, told by Engadin locals who know our mountain lakes like the back of their hands.
 And who knows?
 Maybe you’ll meet them one day on the waves and tell them about your own personal favourite lake experience.